alaynamead/website/content/about.md

 {{< figure class="avatar" src="/avatar.png" alt="Photo of Alayna in a blue shirt standing in front of some trees">}}

-As an evolutionary plant biologist focused on climate adaptation, I seek to understand plant responses to the environment across time scales – plastic responses across days, seasons, or years; and evolutionary responses across generations, populations, and species.
+As an **evolutionary plant biologist focused on climate adaptation**, I seek to understand plant responses to the environment across time scales – plastic responses across days, seasons, or years; and evolutionary responses across generations, populations, and species.